remotemcu/remcu-chip-sdks/README.md.txt

    ```

 2. Obtain the source code:
-   - Clone the REMCU MCU SDKs repository from GitHub using the following command:
+   - Clone the REMCU CHIP SDKs repository from GitHub using the following command:
      ```
      git clone --recurse-submodules https://github.com/
      ```